Admission/Readmission after Academic Dismissal

 Students who have been academically dismissed may apply and gain admission into another program.
 If a student is accepted into a new program, grades and credits earned in the previous degree program from which the student was dismissed will be included in the calculation of the grade point average and in the determination of academic standing in the new program.
 Therefore, the student’s transcript will include all graduate-level courses completed at BSU, regardless of the current program of study.

 Students seeking to change their advisor must complete the Change of Advisor form available from the College of Graduate Studies intranet site.

 Graduate students who are accepted are assigned advisors in the students’ area of study.
 Students should work closely with their advisor in selecting courses and reviewing degree requirements.
 Students’ academic and professional backgrounds and objectives are considered during the planning and development of a coherent program of graduate study.
-All non-degree students should consult with Program Coordinators.
+All non-degree students should consult with program coordinators for course advisement.

 Graduate students, who experience problems pertaining to graduate policies, including academic performance, program requirements or other academic issues, may petition to have the matter considered through the established review process of the College of Graduate Studies.

 - Submit a written appeal to the course instructor if the issue is course-related or to the academic advisor if the matter is program-related.